billpugh/GAEN-Analytics/GAEN Analytics/docs/System health.md

 Shows various system health metrics.
 There isn't any one right number for most of these metrics, but look for sudden changes.

-The SMS error rate should be low, not much above 10%.
+If you have enabled the Twillio webhook, you will see the SMS error rate, which should be low, not much above 10%.

 The publish failure rate is typically less than 2% for states that haven't launched self-report.
 If a person has recently verified with a confirmed test and then later attempts to self report, that will count as a publish failure, since their previously published keys can't be downgraded from confirmed test to self report.